samiulrifat/football_mania_3d/README.md

 Take the Freekick: Click Mouse Left Button to shoot.

 Score Points:

 Top corners: 9 points

 Bottom corners: 5 points

 Other areas: 3 points

 Timer Mode: In Timer Reduction mode, you have a limited time for each shot.
-The timer gets shorter after every goal.
+The time gets 3 seconds shorter after every goal.

 Game Over: The game ends after a set number of misses.
 Try again to beat your high score!